adegenna/cahnhilliard_2d/README.md

 python driver.py
 ```

+# python/
+This subdirectory contains earlier prototyping code in pure Python, but support for it has been discontinued in favor of the C++/Swig solution.

 # Visualization
 Some lightweight Python scripts are provided in `visualization/` for convenience.
 You will have to edit the necessary options/filepaths to be consistent with the state files you are trying to read/display.